Skip to Content

 2. Divide up property acquired during the marriage?

-3. Divide liabilities that you’ve acquired as a couple?
+3. Divide the liabilities that you’ve acquired as a couple.

-4. Handle custody or a child, and sometimes a pet?
+4. Handle custody of a child and sometimes a pet?

 5. Manage spousal or child support payments?

-In a contested divorce these kinds of complicated matters get worked out in the court system so that both parties are treated as fairly as possible.
-Like any trial, this costs money.
+In a contested divorce, complicated matters are resolved in court so that both parties are treated fairly.
+Like any trial, this process costs money.
 An uncontested divorce can reduce these costs.

 Uncontested divorces may be worked out in a board room or even your living room.
-You and your spouse sit down with an attorney to discuss how to fairly divide up assets and liabilities, as well as how to protect the children.
-Once an agreement has been reached, both parties go before the court to get the agreement and the divorce finalized.
-This is a much less costly and contentious experience for both of you and the children.
+You and your spouse sit down with an attorney to discuss how to divide up assets and liabilities fairly and how to protect the children.
+Once an agreement has been reached, both parties go before the court to finalize the agreement and the divorce.
+This is a much less costly and contentious experience for you and the children.
+An attorney's facilitation can streamline these discussions, enabling more efficient resolutions that keep the focus on a fair and equitable settlement to support your future.

 Information To Gather If You Anticipate a Divorce

-If you are anticipating a divorce but have yet to pull the trigger on the process, now is a good time to begin gathering the documents you’ll need to move forward more smoothly.
+If you anticipate a divorce but have yet to pull the trigger, now is a good time to gather the documents you’ll need to move forward more smoothly.
 For starters, you will want to gather the following information:

 Your Marital Assets

 Before you can divide property equitably in a divorce, you need to know what your assets are (in their entirety).
-Often a couple’s home is their greatest asset, but in a high asset divorce or a divorce involving a business, marital property can be exceedingly complicated.
+A couple’s home is often their most significant asset, but marital property can be complicated in a high-asset or business divorce.
 When you gather the paperwork documenting your marital assets, consider all of the following (and anything else you deem pertinent):

 • Your home